 I majored in architecture at university, and after graduating, I worked for a external structure design at a construction company for about a year.

 Only the carpenters could build by their hands.

 So I thought that I would like to make things with my own hands from the very beginning to the end.

 So I went to the pottery industory after leaving a job which I had belong just for a year.
-So, pottery starts at about 23 years old and is about eight years old.
+So, I started pottery since when I was 23 years old.

 -There are several series in your pottery work.
 Can you tell me more about the representative works? -

 "SHIZUKU series" characterized by flowing expression of glaze is often forcused on.